-A big topic for movies and television series as of late have centered on different versions of the forthcoming zombie apocalypse.
+A big topic for movies and television series lately has been the zombie apocalypse.
 It got me thinking… Just how long could Netsonic power the servers in our datacenter in the event of a zombie apocalypse?
 The outbreak of a zombie virus counts as a disaster, natural or not.
 So, just how long could our disaster recovery and data backup plan last….

 How is that for a proper planning for the inevitable – a Zombie Apocalypse?

-We’d probably be able to keep your servers up and your data protected a lot longer than you could do it on your own assuming you don’t have large generators, large banks of batteries, a secured building in which you keep your servers, and redundant utilities.
+We’d probably be able to keep your servers up and your data protected a lot longer than you could on your own.
+Assuming you don’t have large generators, large banks of batteries, a secured building in which you keep your servers, and redundant utilities.
 It doesn’t hurt to check out what Netsonic offers for disaster recovery and data back up plans.You never know when the zombie apocalypse might happen.